 - a narrative description of your dissertation research project using jargon-free language appropriate for a non-specialized audience as often as possible.
 Please include a title at the top of your narrative, and adhere to the following formatting specifications:

-- two pages or less (this should not include your reference section; a reference section will be a separate item that you can upload, if needed, in the scholarship system)
+- two pages or less (this should not include your reference section; a reference section will be a separate item that you can upload in the scholarship system)

 - 12-point font